ghc-proposals/ghc-proposals/proposals/new-proposal.rst

 Proposed Change Specification
 -----------------------------

 The language extensions ``PatternSignatures`` is no longer deprecated.
-If enabled, it allows all signatures on patterns that do not bind type variables.
+If enabled, it allows signatures on patterns.

+The pattern signature may contain type variables, but if ``ScopedTypeVariables`` is not enabled, the type variables are not in scope outside the pattern.
+They are also *not* abstracted over; instead they may unify with exiting (possibly internal) type variables, as specified by ``ScopedTypeVariables``.

 The extension ``ScopedTypeVariables`` is not affected, i.e. it still implies ``PatternSignatures``.